Lyon0129/cse15l-lab-reports/index.md

   The value of count is changed from 1 to 2.
-  The value of output is changed from "" to "1. hello\n"
+  The value of output is changed from "" to "1. hello\n" URI does not change past our initial input to after it processes

 ## Screenshot 2